rajatguptakr2/ionic2-camera/README.md

 # Ionic 2 and Angular 2 using the Camera
-Using the camera with Ionic 2 native, taking multiple pictures with Delete Option.
-This package is powered by www.9lessons.info blog feed content and developed using Ionic v2 and Angular 2.
+seed content and developed using Ionic v2 and Angular 2.

 <table><tr>
 <td width="25%">